semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 Semgrep CI runs fully in your build environment: **your code is never sent anywhere**.
 :::

-**Note**: Semgrep CI is a subcommand of Semgrep CLI, so you can test the code and behavior of Semgrep CI in your command line using `semgrep ci` command.
-This means that all the capabilities of Semgrep CLI are available in Semgrep CI.
+**Note**: Semgrep CI is a subcommand of Semgrep CLI, so you can test the code and behavior of Semgrep CI on your machine by running `semgrep ci`.

 ## Adding Semgrep CI to your repository